keren000/Book-Archive/README.md

 ## Installation

-Fork and clone the repo
+Fork and clone the repo;
-Run bundle install to get all the dependencies
+Run bundle install to get all the dependencies;
-Run rake db:migrate to set up the DataBase
+Run rake db:migrate to set up the DataBase;
-Run shotgun to start the server
+Run shotgun to start the server.

 ## Contributions
 Create a descriptive pull request